 - Doors and windows

-- Floor coverings, including vinyl, tile, and hardwood
+- Floor coverings, including vinyl, tile, and hardwood flooring

 - Furniture, such as sofas and chairs, bed frames, tables, dressers, and office furniture

-- Hardware such as knobs and hinges
+- Hardware, such as knobs and hinges

-- Kitchen items, including cabinets and countertops
+- Kitchen fixtures, including cabinets and countertops

 - Lighting fixtures, including table and floor lamps, ceiling fixtures, and wall sconces

-- Lumber, including plywood, trim, and moulding
+- Lumber, including plywood, trim, and molding

 - Masonry, such as cinder blocks, bricks, and pavers